- establish trust

 attacks?
 Select three answers.

-- An email urgently asking you to send money to help a friend who is stuck
+- An email urgently asking you to send money to help a friend who is stuck in a foreign country

-- A pop-up advertisement promising a large cash reward in return for
+- A pop-up advertisement promising a large cash reward in return for sensitive information

-- An unfamiliar employee asking you to hold the door open to a restricted
+- An unfamiliar employee asking you to hold the door open to a restricted area

 - A lost record of important customer information